jawache/principles-green/src/principles/applied/web-queue-worker.md

 The [Web-Queue-Worker](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/web-queue-worker) architecture defines a web portion that handles HTTP requests and a worker portion that handles time or processing-intensive operations.
 A queue is used for asynchronous communication between the web and the worker.

-Applying the principals of sustainable software engineering, the following are examples of changes you can make to your Web-Queue-Worker architecture to optimize it for sustainability.
+Applying the principles of sustainable software engineering, the following are examples of changes you can make to your Web-Queue-Worker architecture to optimize it for sustainability.

 ## Optimize your network traffic